nmshd/documentation/_docs_integrate/26-requests-over-messages.md

 toc: true
 ---

 This guide assumes that you already have an active Relationship between two Connectors.
 If you don't, you should follow the [Requests over Templates]({% link _docs_integrate/25-requests-over-templates.md %}) guide first.
+If you created a Relationship during the [Connector Tutorial]({% link _docs_integrate/01-connector-tutorial.md %}) this will also work.

 In this guide, the first Connector will be called Sender and the second Connector will be called Recipient.
 The Sender will send a Request to the Recipient.
 For the next steps you will need the Enmeshed Address of the Recipient.
 You can find it out by calling the `GET /api/v2/Relationships` route on the Sender Connector.